 How to store bottle gourd?

 Since we mostly get a huge sized one, we always end up stocking half of the bottle gourd for later use.
-So it is always advisable to store it properly for next use.
-I mostly wrap a cling film over the cut option or store in zip lock bag.
+So it is always advisable to store it properly for the next use.
+I mostly wrap a cling film over the cut option or store it in a zip lock bag.
 Then you can refrigerate until next use.

-These Lauki Poori or Dudhi Poori is part of the A to Z Indian Pooris for the alphabet L. I only had Left Over Dal Poori as another choice for L, and you could always do Lentil Pooris, though it is an idea I am yet to try.
+This Lauki Poori or Dudhi Poori is part of the A to Z Indian Pooris for the alphabet L. I only had Left Over Dal Poori as another choice for L, and you could always do Lentil Pooris, though it is an idea I am yet to try.

 The main ingredient in this poori is of course the vegetable bottle gourd, used in grated form.
 I used a bigger grater and resulted in long and thick ones as you can see on the pooris.
-You could always use a smaller ones and squeeze out excess water.
+You could always use a smaller one and squeeze out excess water.
 I almost didn't use any extra water and kneaded with the water that got oozed out after grating.